chnyda/taikungoclient/client/docs/MonitoringCredentialsListDto.md

 HasAlertManagerUrl returns a boolean if a field has been set.

-### SetAlertManagerUrlNil

-`func (o *MonitoringCredentialsListDto) SetAlertManagerUrlNil(b bool)`

- SetAlertManagerUrlNil sets the value for AlertManagerUrl to be an explicit nil

-### UnsetAlertManagerUrl
-`func (o *MonitoringCredentialsListDto) UnsetAlertManagerUrl()`

-UnsetAlertManagerUrl ensures that no value is present for AlertManagerUrl, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)